Artificial Analysis Intelligence Benchmarking Methodology

 Intelligence Index Calculation

-Artificial Analysis Intelligence Index is calculated as a weighted average across the constituent evaluations, balancing general knowledge, mathematical reasoning, and coding ability.
-The weighting is distributed as follows:
+Artificial Analysis Intelligence Index is calculated as a weighted average across the constituent evaluations, balancing general knowledge, mathematical reasoning, coding ability, instruction following, long context reasoning, and agentic workflows.
+Currently all 10 evaluations are equally weighted with the following composition:

 General Testing Parameters